asheroto/Registry-Jumper/README.md

 ### Installation

-Users can install Registry Jumper from the [Chrome Web Store](https://chromewebstore.google.com/detail/registry-jumper/oeclndhlgfilojjhmciifnjopekeieei) or by manually installing the CRX file from releases.
-We recommend using the Chrome Web Store link because it will automatically update the extension.
+Users can install Registry Jumper from the [Chrome Web Store](https://chromewebstore.google.com/detail/registry-jumper/oeclndhlgfilojjhmciifnjopekeieei), the [Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/registry-jumper/mhaojmcnomblooljdnembgmajlmoecin), or by manually installing the CRX file from releases.
+We recommend using the Chrome Web Store or Edge Add-ons link because it will automatically update the extension.

 ### Setup